 FREE FLOWER CUT FILE

 I designed this beautiful blossom design to really show off the rainbow ombre of the Rainbow Infusible Ink transfer sheet.
 The large petals give plenty of space for the colors to blend from one to another.
 Would you like this cut file for yourself?
-Sign up for my SVG Club using the form below.
+Sign up for my SVG Club using the form.
+This file is for personal use only, so please don’t sell anything you make with this design.